‘Bright with possibility’: Student Georgina on LGBTQ+ dating

 Here’s my experience of dating at university.
 I hope it helps you get out there and meet people.

-One great place to meet people is in gay bars.
+While the on-going restrictions may make this tricky, one great place to meet people is in gay bars.
 If your university is in a city there may be a few nearby.
-In Bristol, we have two popular ones: OMG and Queenshilling.
 Going to clubs like this is a fun way to let loose as well as meet some nice people (although, one time, my straight friend tried to set me up with every single girl in the club - it did not end well).

-Flirting can be a very daunting thing, especially with the added fear that the person you’re hitting on might be straight, so at least that’s something you can worry about less in gay clubs.
+Flirting can be daunting, especially with the added fear that the person you’re hitting on might be straight, so at least that’s something you can worry about less in gay clubs.
 And even if you don’t like clubbing, many clubs have different events on, such as karaoke, so it’s always worth a try.

-Nowadays, most universities have an LGBT+ society.
+Nowadays, most universities have an LGBTQ+ society.
 This is probably one of the best ways to meet people.
-And if your university doesn’t have an LGBT+ society, why not set one up yourself?
+And if your university doesn’t have an LGBTQ+ society, why not set one up yourself?
 Chances are there are many like-minded people who would want to join.

 Online dating has become very popular in recent years.
 If you’re considering getting involved, take the time to research all the different platforms and find out which will work for you.
 I mainly use Tinder, which lets you select your gender and the gender(s) you are interested in.
 As a lesbian, my Tinder has quite a few straight couples looking for a threesome, but these can be quickly dismissed by swiping left.